LAOTHOE POPULI POPULI (Linnaeus, 1758)

 ADULT DESCRIPTION AND VARIATION

 Wingspan: 70--100mm.
-A very distinct species with rust-red hindwing patches, confusable only with L. amurensis (Staudinger).
+A very distinct species with rust-red hindwing patches, confusable only with Laothoe amurensis (Staudinger, 1892).
 Ground colour of the wings varies considerably from pale buff, through pale browns, reds (mainly in females), and greys to an almost black suffusion.
 Likewise, the transverse lines can be either very prominent, or totally absent, while the hindwing patches may be any shade of red or brown, and any size.
 Gynandromorphs are common, and if each half is a different colour, the effect can be striking.
 Developing pupae subjected to heat produce pale buff to rose-red adults.
 Cold conditions can produce adults which are dark grey.

 ADULT BIOLOGY